livepeer/protocol/README.md

 The project uses [ESLint](https://github.com/eslint/eslint) for Javascript linting and [Solium](https://github.com/duaraghav8/Ethlint) for Solidity linting.

 ```
-npm run lint
+yarn lint
 ```

 ### Run Tests

-All tests will be executed against an instance of [ganache-cli](https://github.com/trufflesuite/ganache-cli).
+All tests will be executed via [hardhat](https://hardhat.org/guides/waffle-testing.html).

+Make sure to add relevant API keys inside `.env` file (by copying provided `.env.example`) to assist tests and deployments.

 To run all tests:

 ```
-npm run test
+yarn test
 ```

 To run unit tests only:

 ```
-npm run test:unit
+yarn test:unit
 ```

 To run integration tests only:

 ```
-npm run test:integration
+yarn test:integration
 ```

-To run gas reporting tests (via [eth-gas-reporter](https://github.com/cgewecke/eth-gas-reporter)) only:
+To run gas reporting tests (via [hardhat-gas-reporter](https://hardhat.org/plugins/hardhat-gas-reporter.html)) only:

 ```
-npm run test:gas
+yarn test:gas
 ```

 To run tests with coverage (via [solidity-coverage](https://github.com/sc-forks/solidity-coverage)) reporting:

 ```
-npm run test:coverage
+yarn test:coverage
 ```

 ## Deployment

-Make sure that an ETH node is accessible and that the network being deployed to is supported by the `truffle.js` configuration.
+Make sure that an ETH node is accessible and that the network being deployed to is supported by the `hardhat.config.ts` configuration.

 ```
-npm run migrate
+yarn deploy
 ```